aaryamanmehta/CS373/README.md

 In this project, you will implement several image processing algorithms, including pixel operations, convolution, dithering, and mosaicing.

-_TODO sections in imProcess.js; implement adjustContrast, adjustSaturation, sharpen, uniformQuantization, randomDither, orderedDither, imageMosaic._
+_TODO sections in imProcess.js; implement functions adjustContrast, adjustSaturation, sharpen, uniformQuantization, randomDither, orderedDither, imageMosaic._

+## Curves

+In this project, you will implement algorithms to compute Bezier, B-Spline, and Hermite curves.
+The starter code can then generate and render surfaces of revolution using the curves you compute.

+_TODO sections in curves.js; implement functions Beizier, BSpline, Hermite, use your implementation to generate two novel surfaces of revolution of your own design._

+## Subdivision

+In this project, you will implement Loop’s subdivision algorithm to generate subdivided surfaces.

+_TODO sections in subdivision.js; implement function subdivide._